hainayanda/Pharos/README.md

 At the example above, every time `text` is set, it will automatically set the `textField.text`, and when  `textField.text` is set it will automatically set the `text`.
 On both occasions, it will always notify the `whenDidSet` closure.

-The mechanism can be described by
+The mechanism can be described by the diagram below:

 ![alt text](https://github.com/hainayanda/Pharos/blob/main/BondingRelay.png)